valentine-dev/aws-cloudformation/custom-resource/create-aes-with-fgac/README.md

 For CloudFormation, it would take some time to integrate them for native support.
 There are open feature requests ([AdvancedSecurityOptions](https://github.com/aws-cloudformation/aws-cloudformation-coverage-roadmap/issues/384), [DomainEndpointOptions](https://github.com/aws-cloudformation/aws-cloudformation-coverage-roadmap/issues/201)) on the road map and you can vote there.

-# Implementation CloudFormation Custom Resource
+# Implementation using CloudFormation Custom Resource
 Here I use Lambda backed custom resource in CloudFormation to create ElasticSearch domain and enable the missing options programatically.